-- 60. A risk-based approach starts with the identification and assessment of the risk that has to be managed.
-In the context of the Handbook a risk-based approach requires a prescribed business to assess the risks of how it might be involved in money laundering or terrorist financing taking into account its clients, products and services and the ways in which it provides those services. - 61.
+- 62. A risk-based approach starts with the identification and assessment of the risk that has to be managed.
+In the context of the Handbook a risk-based approach requires a prescribed business to assess the risks of how it might be involved in money laundering or terrorist financing taking into account its clients, products and services and the ways in which it provides those services. - 63.
 A prescribed business should ask itself what is the threat of it being used for money laundering or terrorist financing.
-For example: - What risk is posed/mitigated by the clients of the prescribed business, taking into account: - their geographical origin; - the complexity of their legal and transaction structures; - the way they were introduced to the prescribed business; and - the unwillingness of clients who are not individuals to give the names of their underlying owners and principals. - What risk is posed/mitigated by the products/services offered by the prescribed business.
+For example: - What risk is posed/mitigated by the clients of the prescribed business, taking into account: - their wealth; - their influence; - their geographical origin; - the complexity of their transaction structures; - the complexity of legal persons and legal arrangements; - whether they were introduced to the prescribed business; and - any unwillingness of clients who are not individuals to give the names of their underlying owners and principals.

+- What risk is posed/mitigated by the products/services offered by the prescribed business.
 For example: - whether the value of a transaction is particularly high; - whether payments to third parties are allowed.